bitshares/marketing/publications/README.md

-# Magazines
+# Articles / Interviews

 ## Cover feature in Gokhshtein - BitShares Severly Underrated?
+(March 2019)

 The article introduction and interview questions were written by Gokhshtein team, the answers and complete review was done by Blockchain Projects BV (Fabian Schuh and Stefan Schießl).
 Funded by [marketing worker](https://www.bitshares.foundation/workers/2019-02-marketing-interviews-articles-and-visibility).